Temporary Kitchen Setup During A Renovation – Top Tips

 Throw everything in first thing in the morning, and then leave it all day to slowly cook your dinner and simply serve when you get home.
 This saves

-Learn to love your slow cooker again or for the first time with some simple but tasty slow cooker recipes I’ve linked to below.
+Learn to love your slow cooker again or for the first time with some simple but tasty slow cooker recipes I’ve linked below.

 Top Tip: Ask around and see if friends, family, coworkers or even neighbours have these items already.
 You may be able to get them at a reduced price or even borrow them for free.